 There are a number of ways to reduce interference between MFCN networks deployed in the same or adjacent geographical areas.
 These mitigation techniques may be used to meet the requirements of the block edge masks or to obtain additional interference reduction when the block edge masks do not provide sufficient protection.

-Synchronization and alignment of UL/DL transmissions
+Synchronization and alignment of UL/DL transmissions in TDD spectrum

 When TDD spectrum is used without synchronization and alignment of UL/DL transmission, there could be BS to BS and UE to UE interference.
 In particular BS to BS interference is known to require special treatment, as is also obvious from Sections X and Y above, containing MCL and simulation analysis of such scenarios for different types of base station deployments.
 Indeed, additional filtering is required, and due to the roll-off region of such filters, it is not possible to allocate adjacent full-power blocks without a certain separation, see further Section X (filter requirements).
 Usage of unsynchronized TDD systems thus has two drawbacks, additional equipment and loss of spectrum for full-power deployment.